By Carys Davies, Sep 29 2016 4:49PM

 By Carys Davies, Apr 24 2016 8:17AM

-I am very pleased and grateful to have been awarded a Cullman Fellowship at the New York Public Library from September this year till summer 2017.
+I am very pleased and grateful to have been awarded a Cullman Fellowship at the New York Public Library to work on my next book from September this year till summer 2017.
 The NYPL awards 15 Cullman Fellowships each year to writers, independent scholars and academics.
 More information here

 By Carys Davies, Apr 24 2016 7:57AM